Lemonsity/NoteE-Executable/README.md

 ## Setup
 Thank you for downloading NoteE.

+NoteE is a general  note-taking app that is available on PC and Mac.

 The executable .jar file can be found on GitHub under the link:
 >https://github.com/Lemonsity/NoteE-Executable